-California Penal Code 311.11 PC makes it a crime to possess or control any child pornography that was produced using a minor under the age of 18.
+California Penal Code §311.11 PC makes it a crime to have possession of any child pornography that was produced using a minor under the age of 18.
 The offense can be charged as a misdemeanor or a felony and is punishable by up to 3 years in jail or prison.

 Note that Penal Code 311 PC is the primary statute that makes child pornography illegal in the State of California.